The Sutra Teachings

 Karma

-So we think of all the different types of suffering:
+Then, we think of all the different types of suffering:

-And all of that comes about because of our basic compulsiveness of karma.
+All of that comes about because of our basic compulsiveness of karma.
 When we talk about karma, it’s very important to understand what it’s referring to.
 We’re not talking about fate or something like that.
 We’re talking about compulsiveness.
 There’s a compulsive aspect to our behavior.
 Because of the habits of acting under the influence of confusion, then we like certain things, we like to do certain things, and we don’t like other things.
-This is what comes up in our minds – “I would like to yell at you,” “I would like to embrace you” – and then (this is where karma comes in) there’s a certain compulsion that drives us to yell or to hug somebody when it might be inappropriate.
-And it feels as though we have no control over it.
-It’s just that compulsively and mindlessly we act or speak or think in a certain way.
+This is what comes up in our minds – “I would like to yell at you,” or “I would like to embrace you” – and then (this is where karma comes in) there’s a certain compulsion that drives us to yell or to hug somebody when it might be inappropriate.
+It feels as though we have no control over it.
+It’s just that compulsively and mindlessly, we act or speak or think in a certain way.

 Because of our confusion – we don’t know our true natures – our confused mind makes this sort of appearance about who we are, and we believe it to be true; we believe that it corresponds to reality.
-And out of our confusion, it makes everything else seem to exist in impossible ways, as if everything were encapsulated in plastic, just existing by itself – there it is – independent of causes, conditions, concepts, relative perspective, independent of anything.
-Like a problem (“Oh, there’s this horrible problem”) encapsulated in plastic like a monster, and then we get all freaked out about it, all disturbed about it – “Oh, I can’t deal with it” – as if this thing, this problem, didn’t come from causes and couldn’t be solved by applying different measures.
+Out of our confusion, it makes everything else seem to exist in impossible ways, as if everything were encapsulated in plastic, just existing by itself – there it is – independent of causes, conditions, concepts, relative perspective, independent of anything.
+For instance, like a problem (“Oh, there’s this horrible problem”) encapsulated in plastic like a monster, and then we get all freaked out about it, all disturbed about it – “Oh, I can’t deal with it” – as if this thing, this problem, didn’t come from causes and couldn’t be solved by applying different measures.

-• It has these appearances; they spontaneously establish themselves (this is the technical jargon).
+- It has these appearances; they spontaneously establish themselves (this is the technical jargon).

-• And energy communicates out.
+- Energy communicates out.
 This is known as the compassion aspect.
 It’s basically communication.

-• And it’s pure by nature.
+- It’s pure by nature.
 It was never stained by this confusion.
 It’s never stained, in its deepest level, by confusion.

-You know, basic dzogchen teachings.
-However, because of our beginningless habits of confusion, this rigpa gets clouded, like the sky is clouded – the clouds don’t disturb or harm the nature of the sky, but the clouds are there.
-And because of the clouds, this filter, then rigpa functions as a source of all confusing appearances.
+However, because of our beginningless habits of confusion, this rigpa gets clouded, like the sky is clouded; the clouds don’t disturb or harm the nature of the sky, but the clouds are there.
+Because of the clouds, this filter, rigpa functions as a source of all confusing appearances.
 Right?
-But these appearances don’t correspond to reality.
-So when we talk about voidness, or emptiness, we’re talking about how there’s no corresponding reality.
+However, these appearances don’t correspond to reality.
+When we talk about voidness, or emptiness, we’re talking about how there’s no corresponding reality.
 That’s completely empty, void, absent, to what these appearances seem to be.
-My confused mind may make somebody appear to be a monster, for example, if we use an easy example.
-But there is no real monster that corresponds to what appears.
-So that’s what is absent when we talk about voidness.
+Our confused mind may make somebody appear to be a monster, for example, if we use an easy example, but there is no real monster that corresponds to what appears.
+That’s what is absent when we talk about voidness.
 There’s something absent.

 We can also speak about other-voidness (gzhan-stong), another type of voidness, which is talking about this pure awareness, rigpa, in its pure nature being void, or absent, of all these grosser, confusing levels.